onsi/gomega/docs/index.md

 }, SpecTimeout(time.Second * 5))
 ```

 In addition, Gingko's `SpecContext` allows Gomega to tell Ginkgo about the status of a currently running `Eventually` whenever a Progress Report is generated.
-So, if a spec times out while running an `Eventually` Ginkgo will not only show you which `Eventually` was running when the timeout occured, but will also include the failure the `Eventually` was hitting when the timeout occurred.
+So, if a spec times out while running an `Eventually` Ginkgo will not only show you which `Eventually` was running when the timeout occurred, but will also include the failure the `Eventually` was hitting when the timeout occurred.

 #### Category 3: Making assertions _in_ the function passed into `Eventually`

 When testing complex systems it can be valuable to assert that a *set* of assertions passes `Eventually`.  `Eventually` supports this by accepting functions that take **a single `Gomega` argument** and **return zero or more values**.

-Here's an example that makes some asssertions and returns a value and error:
+Here's an example that makes some assertions and returns a value and error:

 ```go
 Eventually(func(g Gomega) (Widget, error) {